 Cloud computing was first conceived of in the late 1990s – although the idea of it is more than 50 years old.
 Since its conception, the cloud has transformed technology and the way the average person accesses services – in fact, people probably use cloud computing more frequently than they realise; ATMs have been powered by cloud computing for more than a decade, and modern on-demand streaming is reliant on the cloud.
-When we spoke to an IT support provider London businesses have been using for the last decade, they described the way the cloud has shaped their business, and the services they provide.
+When we spoke to an IT support provider London businesses have been using for the last decade, they described the way the cloud has shaped their business, and the services they provide affordable seo packages.

 How does the Cloud work?

 The best way to describe the cloud is a network of remote servers which can be used to store data and workloads on the internet, instead of on a local server or datacentre.
 There are a great many advantages to this approach compared with local server infrastructures – IT support services in London mostly utilize cloud computing nowadays, because it makes delivering support very efficient and flexible.

 If your business chooses to work with Microsoft cloud-based products, then you should look for an IT Support partner who is also a trusted Microsoft Partner.
 They can provide your teams with expert support for when you are making use of Microsoft tools, like having your own Microsoft 365 consultant to help you make the best of your Microsoft solutions and applications that your teams and users make use of.

 The cloud works by connecting several servers – usually in different geographical locations – together over the internet.
 The idea with the cloud is that not one single server is used to store or process data – instead, each server acts like a piece of the puzzle which, when put together, can be accessed centrally online.
 The cloud can be used for storage and computing needs for professional organisations.